 We currently live in a relatively toxic environment and these toxins are stored in our fat cells.
 Many of the toxins include mercury, aluminum, formaldehyde, sulphuric acid, and more.
 The infrared light penetrates the body and converts to heat.
 This heat has the ability to melt the fats holding the toxins and activates the detoxification mechanisms which then purge the toxins through the skin.

 At least once a week is ideal, but you can sauna as often as you like!
 It is a great complement to your exercise routine, and also perfect for a rest or recovery day.
 While one session will leave you feeling refreshed and cleansed, maximum results are obtained with repeated treatments.

 If you’re suffering from chronic illness or have high toxicity, one session daily for at least 10 days is recommended.

 We encourage using your time in the sauna as a moment to relax and meditate, while allowing the infrared heat to melt away any stress or fatigue you may be experiencing.
-If this is not appealing to you, then the options are endless!
 You can bring a book, magazine, or even your phone or tablet into the sauna to pass the time.